 Non-Diversified Risk.
 The Fund is classified as a "non-diversified" investment company under the Investment Company Act of 1940, as amended (the "1940 Act").
-Therefore, the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single company.
+Therefore, the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer.
 As a result, the gains and losses on a single investment may have a greater impact on the Fund's NAV and may make the Fund more volatile than more diversified funds.
-The Fund may be particularly vulnerable to this risk because the Colombia Index it seeks to replicate is comprised of securities of a very limited number of companies.
+The Fund may be particularly vulnerable to this risk because the Colombia Index is comprised of securities of a very limited number of issuers.

 Concentration Risk.
 The Fund's assets may be concentrated in a particular sector or sectors or industry or group of industries to the extent the Colombia Index concentrates in a particular sector or sectors or industry or group of industries.
-Based on the current composition of the Colombia Index, the Fund's assets are concentrated in the financial services sector; therefore, the Fund will be subject to the risk that economic, political or other conditions that have a negative effect on that sector will negatively impact the Fund to a greater extent than if the Fund's assets were invested in a wider variety of sectors or industries.
+Based on the composition of the Colombia Index as of December 31, 2013, the Fund's assets were concentrated in the financial services sector; therefore, the Fund will be subject to the risk that economic, political or other conditions that have a negative effect on that sector will negatively impact the Fund to a greater extent than if the Fund's assets were invested in a wider variety of sectors or industries.

-The bar chart that follows shows how the Fund performed for the last calendar year.
+The bar chart that follows shows how the Fund performed for the calendar years shown.
 The table below the bar chart shows the Fund's average annual returns (before and after taxes).
-The bar chart and table provide an indication of the risks of investing in the Fund by showing the Fund's performance and by showing how the Fund's average annual returns for one year and since inception compared with the Fund's benchmark index.
+The bar chart and table provide an indication of the risks of investing in the Fund by showing the Fund's performance and by showing how the Fund's average annual returns for the one year and since inception periods compared with the Fund's benchmark index and a broad measure of market performance.
 All returns assume reinvestment of dividends and distributions.
 The Fund's past performance (before and after taxes) is not necessarily indicative of how the Fund will perform in the future.
 Updated performance information is available online at www.marketvectorsetfs.com.